luxe/unilang/README.md

 <details>
 <summary>Introduction</summary>
 <br>

-Unilang is a universal programming language.
+Functioning as a universal programming language, Unilang is the reconstruction of how language ought to be designed for software.
-It is the unification of all programming concepts without syntax.
+It encompasses the unification of all programming concepts without syntax.
-It is a higher level language above all high level languages.
+It can be thought of as a higher level language above all high level languages.
 It was built to improve the efficiency of the modern software engineer.
-Use unilang to transcompile to other langauges and data formats.
+You can use unilang to transcompile to other langauges and data formats.
 Unilang has an abundance of interesting code transformations and static analysis techniques.
 </details>
 <details>